fhellwig/pkgfinder/README.md

 The `module` parameter is optional.
 If it is supplied, then it must be a module object.
 If the `module` parameter is not specified, then the initial directory is the directory of the `require.main.filename` property.
-If the `module` parameter is spedified, then the initial directory is the directory of the module's `filename` property.
+If the `module` parameter is specified, then the initial directory is the directory of the module's `filename` property.

 In both cases, if a `package.json` file is found in that directory, then it is